Chlorine-free germanium processing: Extraction from ZnO

 Industrially, germanium can be extracted from ZnO, contains amounts of GeO2.
 Using HCl, the key product of GeCl4 and ZnCl2 byproduct can be produced.
 The zinc byproduct can be distilled at high temperatures, leaving only germanium tetrachloride.
-A new method of chlorine-free germanium processing has proven effective in extracting germanium from zinc oxide, giving hope to replace the HCl leaching and distillation process currently employed by industry.
+A new method of chlorine-free germanium processing proposed in 2018 has proven effective in extracting germanium from zinc oxide, giving hope to replace the HCl leaching and distillation process currently employed by industry.
 In both 1:1 and 1:5 mass ratios of GeO2 and ZnO, germanium oxide was selectively activated by simple addition of catechol, and letting the reaction proceed under the same conditions as the dehydration reaction.
 The unreacted zinc oxide can be washed away with dichloromethane and the bis(catecholate) germanium product recrystallized in cyclohexane.
 Despite zinc oxide being present in the reaction vessel, the intermediate germanium product yields remain high, being 64 and 66%.
 This method, as well as other halogen-free germanium extraction methods, make the possibility of halogen free germanium processing a future possibility.